 Best board game designers

 The board game industry is undergoing a sustained period of growth and creative transformation.
 It has been argued that we are witnessing the "golden age" of board games.
 The term "board game" is still associated by many with games such as Trivial Pursuit, Monopoly or Snakes and Ladders.
 But fortunately board games today are much more varied and sophisticated than ever before.
 Thanks to a generation of game designers, the board game hobby has been transformed permanently.
+Now there is even a whole new industry of board gaming tables and accessories.
 Traditionally, with a few exceptions such as Go, Chess, tabletop roleplaying games and war games, board games tended to be luck driven, had extremely simplistic mechanics and targeted mainly very young audiences.
 Most board games were considered a light entertainment or something to kill time.

 A board game revolution